What is CSA?

 Work Shares are available to anyone willing to help with whatever needs doing here on the farm.
 In exchange, members receive a reduced cost for a share.

 Work Share is not limited to field work: many talents are needed on a diversified farm like ours!
 If you are interested, please contact us.

-Our vegetable shares are the backbone of our CSA.
 We offer a full year of local, organic eating from our farm.
-Harvest Season Shares run weekly from early June through most of October (20 weeks).
-The Winter Share has monthly pickups from November through April.
+Harvest Season Shares run weekly from early June through most of October (20-21 weeks).
+The Winter Share has 7 total pickups: 2 in November then monthly pickups December through April.

 Harvest Season Vegetable Share

-Harvest Season shareholders enjoy a weekly share of fresh vegetables during the main growing season, June to mid-October.
+Harvest Season shareholders enjoy a weekly share of fresh vegetables during the main growing season: June through October.
 Shares include the wide diversity of vegetables we can grow here in Vermont.
 The mainstays in your shares will be the familiar lettuces, tomatoes, cukes, carrots, potatoes, squash, melons, and other favorites.

 We also like to introduce people to some less common crops: look for fennel, celeriac, garlic scapes, bok choy… Oh, and did I mention, Kohlrabi?
 You may also enjoy new flavors in the varieties we grow that you’d never see in the grocery store: Black Krim tomatoes, Carmen sweet peppers, Graffiti purple cauliflower or Sun Jewel melon . .

 A few examples of what a small harvest season share might look like throughout the season.